-D-24-PII-00007 | PIIRS | Research | Posting Expires 2/15/2024 11:59 PM, EDT
+D-25-PII-00006 | PIIRS | Research | Posting Expires 2/28/2025 11:59 PM, EDT

-Each fellowship is to be awarded for up to two years: the first 12 consecutive months at Peking University and the next 12 consecutive months at Princeton University with a visiting appointment at Peking University.
-Renewal after the first year is contingent on satisfactory performance.
-Preferred start date is September 1, 2024 at Peking University.
 The position is open to early-career scholars who would be in residence and participate in the host organization’s activities, including student-faculty seminars, workshops, and public lectures.
-The position is also open to any discipline, as long as the fellow conducts research on contemporary China.
-The candidate’s research must be supervised by a faculty member at each University and, as such, must receive the endorsement of a faculty member at each institution in order to apply.
-For information of faculty members at Peking University, please visit https://www.pku.edu.cn/department.html.
+It is open to any discipline, as long as the fellow's research focus is contemporary China.
+The candidate’s research must be supervised by a faculty member at each university and, as such, must receive the endorsement of a faculty member at each institution for a successful application.
+For information of faculty members at Peking University, please visit https://www.pku.edu.cn/department.html

 For the stay at Princeton University, stipend and benefits are competitive.
 Fellows will be eligible to apply for travel funding, have access to resources at the Paul and Marcia Wythes Center on Contemporary China, and be eligible for employee benefits provided by Princeton.
 During the appointment at Princeton, the postdoctoral researcher will hold a visiting appointment at Peking University.

-Eligibility and Evaluation Criteria
+Eligibility and Evaluation Criteria:

-The fellowship is open to highly qualified researchers of all nationalities who received their PhD no more than three years prior to the start of the appointment.
+The fellowship is open to highly qualified researchers of all nationalities who received their Ph.D. no more than three years prior to the start of the appointment.
 The program is open to both internal and external candidates.
 Applicants holding tenure or tenure-track faculty positions are not eligible to apply.

-Selection is based on the academic excellence of the applicant, the quality of the proposed research project, compelling demonstration of the anticipated synergy of the appointed postdoc, and the commitment of the respective hosts at both universities.
+Selection is based on the academic excellence of the applicant, the quality of the proposed research project, compelling demonstration of the anticipated synergy of the appointed postdoc, and the commitment of the respective supervisors at both universities.
 The research proposal should include information on how the project will benefit from the research environments of both institutions.

 Requirements and Opportunities:

-The fellowship is open to highly qualified researchers of all nationalities who received their PhD no more than three years prior to the start of the appointment.
+The fellowship is open to highly qualified researchers of all nationalities who received their Ph.D. no more than three years prior to the start of the appointment.
 The program is open to both internal and external candidates.
 Applicants holding tenure or tenure-track faculty positions are not eligible to apply.

 Applications: